Canon T6i vs Fujifilm X-T1

 - More heavily discounted: Has been on the market for longer (launched in January 2014).

-If the number of relative strengths (bullet points above) is taken as a guide, the X-T1 emerges as the winner of the match-up (13 : 11 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the X-T1 is the clear winner of the contest (15 : 11 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon T6i and the Fujifilm X-T1 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.